top of page

 Will my child receive a recognised qualification?

-Definitely.
-Our courses prepare students for Cambridge International IGCSEs, which are widely recognised by colleges and employers.
+Yes.
+Our courses prepare students for Cambridge International IGCSE qualifications, which are widely recognised by colleges and employers.

 Do you arrange exam entries?